 Once you are logged in to eTutoring, click on the "Writing Lab" tab (on the right-hand side of your screen).
 Then, select “Submit a New Writing Assignment.”
 Fill out the submission form as thoroughly and accurately as possible, as that information will guide your tutor's feedback.

-Pay particular attention to the bottom of the form; click on “Graduate Student Submission” in order to flag your paper as a graduate-level submission.
+Pay particular attention to the bottom of the form; click on “Graduate Student Submission.”

 If you have difficulty accessing eTutoring, please contact Anne McMurtrey.